Informasjonsforvaltning/fdk-dataset-preview-service/README.md

 ## Env vars
-`API_KEY` - API KEY used to access the endpoint
+`API_KEY` - API KEY used to access the endpoint `ALLOWED_ORIGINS` - ALLOWED_ORIGINS used to configure cors settings

 ## Security
 Add the `X-API-KEY` header to your requests and use the value configured for `API_KEY`.
+Add the `X-XSRF-TOKEN` header to your requests and use the cookie value of `DATASET-PREVIEW-CSRF-TOKEN`.